Dental care - adultTeeth - caring for; Oral hygiene; Dental hygiene

 - Abscesses, pain, inability to use teeth

-- A variety of health problems outside the mouth, from preterm labor to heart disease
+- Other health problems outside the mouth, from preterm labor to heart disease

 Healthy teeth are clean and have no cavities.
 Healthy gums are pink and firm.
 To maintain healthy teeth and gums, follow these steps:

 - Keep dentures, retainers, and other appliances clean.
-This includes regular brushing and may include soaking them in a cleansing solution.
+This includes brushing them regularly.
+You may also need to soak them in a cleansing solution.